DavidMS51/TFWordclock/README.md

 Notes:

-Frech, Dutch and German versions not currently implemented in r5 version
+German version not currently implemented

 Rev 5
 Language handling change for rev 5 - see python code